telegraph/smart-stub/README.md

 ## Usage
 Engineers should create an Object (e.g. MyStub.scala) which extends SmartStub and then adds the following:

-The repo contains StubTests which offer a good guide.
+## Example
+The project contains StubTests.scala which offers an example of mocking and test using SmartStub.

 ### A driver method
 ```